UKCloud/documentation/articles/cloud-storage/cs-sco.md

 - **APIs.** You can use either the ECS S3-compatible API or the ECS Atmos API.
 The APIs are not interchangeable, so you need to choose carefully which API you want to use.
 Refer to the [EMC ECS Data Access Guide](https://www.emc.com/collateral/TechnicalDocument/docu79368.pdf) for more information on the features of both APIs.

+> [!NOTE]
+> The ECS Atmos API has been deprecated, we therefore suggest customers re-engineer their solutions to make use of the defacto S3-compatible API

 - **Command Line Interface (CLI).** CLI tools enable access from the command line by translating commands into the relevant API calls.

 - **Storage Gateways.** These applications can interact with Cloud Storage via the native API on the back-end and translate it into a more traditional file or block storage protocol at the front-end, enabling a wide variety of use cases.
 For more information see the appropriate Cloud Storage Gateways Knowledge Centre article: